gabipana7/gabipana7.github.io/index.md

 ---

 # This portfolio website is under construction!
-## Project links will eventually land here, and projects properly showcased! (for now they go to github)
+## Projects will be each thoroughly showcased on this website! (for now they go to github)

 ## Hi!

 ### My name is Gabriel and I am a PhD graduate in Physics.

 I am passionate about working with data, from database processing, to data analysis and visualization.
-In my PhD work I tackled projects focused every stage of the data lifecycle.
+In my PhD work I tackled projects focused on every stage of the data lifecycle.

 ### PhD Projects
 - [Earthquakes exploratory data analysis](https://github.com/gabipana7/earthquake-exploratory-data-analysis)